 8. Stovetop Espresso Maker

 No espresso machine?
 No problem.
 Make your stovetop espresso maker with just a pot, hot water, and ground coffee beans.
 Fill a large saucepan with two cups of water and bring it to a boil over high heat.
 Grind about one ounce of fresh coffee beans (or measure out two tablespoons of pre-ground beans) and place them in a metal filter on the top of an empty French press.

-Pour some boiling water into your brewer—just enough to cover all of the grounds—and wait for about four minutes, or until bubbles begin percolating up through your brew.
+Pour some boiling water into your brewer—just enough to cover all the grounds—and wait for about four minutes or until bubbles begin percolating through your brew.
 Then, press down on your plunger (or just use a spoon!) as you would with an espresso machine.
 That’s it!